docdoku/docdoku-plm/docdoku-api-java/README.md

 # Docdoku API Java

-Generates a jar that could be used in other projects to consume DocdokuPLM web services
+Generates a jar that could be used in other projects to consume DocDokuPLM web services

 ## Documentation

 Create a client, then use http services, example :

-    ApiClient client = new DocdokuPLMBasicClient("http://localhost:8080/api", login, password).getClient();
+    ApiClient client = new DocDokuPLMBasicClient("http://localhost:8080/api", login, password).getClient();
     AccountDTO myAccount = new AccountsApi(client).getAccount();

 See all classes under `src/test/java` for api usage